• Skip to primary navigation

 • Everything else, including cutting and adding the avocado, vinaigrette and finger limes should be done just before serving.

-Papaya Salad with Avocado.
+Papaya Bowl Salad Recipe

 Valentina K. Wein

-Papaya Salad with Avocado is an amazing fusion of exotic, tropical fruits.
+Papaya Bowl Salad with Avocado is an amazing fusion of exotic, tropical fruits.
 With Prickly Pear Vinaigrette and Finger limes, it's every bit as delicious as it is beautiful.

-5 from 5 votes
+5 from 2 votes

 Print